MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: INTRODUCTION

 \section{INTRODUCTION}

-Object rearrangement is a fundamental problem in the field of robotics with diverse applications in warehouse automation, robotic kitchens, and precision manufacturing.
+\IEEEPARstart{O}{bject} rearrangement is a fundamental problem in the field of robotics, with diverse applications in warehouse automation, robotic kitchens, and precision manufacturing.
 The ability to rearrange objects in a desired configuration is crucial for improving efficiency, organization, and productivity in these domains.
 The problem involves three stages: task planning, path planning, and execution.
-During the first phase, the robot decomposes the task into sub-tasks and aims to find a sequence that approaches the desired configuration.
-This process considers factors such as the state of environment, robot kinematics, and task feasibility.
-Non-monotone cases, where objects require multiple transfers, add significant complexity to the problem.
-While existing planning approaches address single manipulator systems, multi-agent systems remain largely unexplored.
+During the first phase, the robot decomposes the task into sub-tasks while considering the environment state, robot kinematic reachability, and task feasibility.
+The remaining phases find the robot's motion path and control actions to achieve the given subtasks in the environment.
+While most of the existing work addresses the rearrangement planning with a robot arm in tabletop environments, the solutions via multi-agent mobile manipulation systems remain largely unexplored.

 In multi-agent systems, task planning plays a crucial role in achieving a desired global objective by assigning optimal sequences of sub-goals to each agent.
 It involves solving a combinatorial optimization problem, which determines the most efficient order of tasks for agents to accomplish.
 This stage is a vital precursor to path planning and execution.
-Existing research has proposed algorithmic solvers and learning-based approaches to address some of these planning problems \cite{hartmann2022long} \cite{wu2021spatial}.
-However, these approaches often assume simplified environments with readily reachable goals.
-Moreover, object rearrangement planning has received limited attention in the context of multi-agent systems.
+Existing research has proposed solvers to address some of these planning problems \cite{hartmann2022long} \cite{wu2021spatial}.
+However, these approaches do not consider noisy observations, rely on simplified environments, and assume objects have trackable markers and readily reachable goals, i.e., monotone scenarios.
+In contrast, the practical scenarios often lack objects with trackable markers and contain non-monotone cases, where objects require multiple relocations before making it to the goal, adding complexity to the problem of rearrangement planning and making vision-based techniques necessary.